agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccessGroupsApi.md

             var apiInstance = new AccessGroupsApi(config);
             var id = "id_example";  // string | The identifier of the AccessGroup record.
 The parameter is part of the url address and some special characters are forbidden.
 You can extract any string to a base64 string.
-E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var accessGroupUpdateData = new AccessGroupUpdateData(); // AccessGroupUpdateData | AccessGroup information to update.
-The input parameter must be used in the `AccessGroupUpdateData` record structure inside the `FieldType` parameter in the foreign key fields. var name = "name_example";  // string | The name of the database field.
+E.g email address name@domain.com value is base64|bmFtZUBkb21haW4uY29t var accessGroupData = new AccessGroupData(); // AccessGroupData | AccessGroup information to update.
+The input parameter must be used in the `AccessGroupData` record structure inside the `FieldType` parameter in the foreign key fields. var name = "name_example";  // string | The name of the database field.
 If empty, the entity `Id` field is used.
 Example:  ```  ``` (optional)

             try
             {
-                AccessGroup result = apiInstance.UpdateAccessGroup(id, accessGroupUpdateData, name);
+                AccessGroup result = apiInstance.UpdateAccessGroup(id, accessGroupData, name);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)